Skip to main content

 Creating arrays

 An array can be created with the array(Vector elements)->Array constructor function, where elements is a vector holding the elements of the new array.
-The default type for arrays is 64-bit integers (format "I64") for integer values, and 64-bit floats (format "F64") for floating point values.
+The default type for arrays is 64-bit integers (format 'I64') for integer elements, and 64-bit floats (format 'F64') for floating point elements.

-For example, the following statement constructs a 1D array of integers:
+Example: The following statement constructs a numerical vector of 64-bits integers:

-The elements of array :a2 are all real numbers since one of the array element in array() call is a real number.
+The elements of array :a2 are real numbers since one of the array elements in the array() call is a real number.

 The function array(Charstring format, Vector elements)->Array takes an extra first argument being the format of the elements.